Positive change through hospitality, business and leadership.

-Hello, my name’s Daniel, and I’m the author and editor of this site.
+Hello, my name’s Dan, and I’m the author and editor of this site.
 You can find out more about my personal journey here.

 Please read on to discover more about my journey, purpose and vision.